-Effective January 2021
+Effective January 2023

-This document is reviewed annually and contains updates to the 2020 version.
+This document is reviewed annually, and the minimal material changes over the 2022 version are clarified on page 4.

 It is important that you read this and, if you're an administrator, provide this publication or an updated, materially similar document to all employees and third parties who support Humana's Medicare and/or Medicaid products as part of our relationship.